Process 092 ☼ Pictures from India

 India is a country like no other.
 The poverty and inequality were heart-wrenching, but the people's resilience and passion for life were inspiring and beautiful.
 The food was some of the best I've ever had, and the culture was so rich and diverse.

-I left India feeling grateful for the experience, and I knew that I would never forget the sights, sounds, and tastes of that incredible journey.
+I left India feeling grateful for the experience, and I knew that I would never forget the sights, sounds, and tastes of that incredible trip.
 It was only two weeks, but it made a big impact on me.

 Since this trip, I have picked up a wealth of photography knowledge and travel experience.
 I hope to return to India, armed with all this experience, and take a different approach to my time there.
 I’d love to connect with more people, respectfully document a closer look at life and craft and food, and stay in one area.